oracle-livelabs/goldengate/ggs-bidirectional-replication/create/create.md

 9. For **Database in &lt;compartment-name&gt;**, select **SourceATP &lt;numbers&gt;** from the dropdown.

-10. Enter the database's password in the Password field, and then click **Create**.
+10. Enter the GGADMIN password in the Password field, and then click  **Create**.
+You will use the same password in Task 3.

     ![Source Database details](./images/02-10-create-connection-gg-details-tenancy.png)